microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

     >**Note:** To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
     >copied into the folder.
 Python will look for "k4a.dll" in Windows and "libk4a.so" in Linux.

+    >**Note:** An example of the files in _libs for cross-platform compatibility are:
+    >- libk4a.so, a soft link to libk4a.1.4
+    >- libk4a.so.1.4, a soft link to libk4a.1.4.0
+    >- libk4a.so.1.4.1, the k4a library
+    >- libk4a1.4/depthengine.so.2.0, the depth engine library in a sub-folder
+    >- k4a.dll
+    >- depthengine\_2\_0.dll

 2. In a command line terminal, create a Python virtual environment and activate it (do not include brackets):
     `cd <repo_root>/src/python/k4a`